SamanAbdy/Movie-Recommender-System/README.md

 # Movie-Recommneder-System
-If you select a movie of your choice then this recommender system recommends you five similar movies from the TMDB movies database.
-I used heroku to deploy this app.
+This is an end to end project which takes a movie name as an input and recommends five similar movies with their posters.
+I used TMDB movie dataset from kaggle for this project.
+In this project  first I created tags for each movie using it’s overview, genres, keywords, cast, crew etc. then applied basic text pre-processing like stemming, stop words removal etc. on the tags using “nltk” library, then I applied “Bag of Words(BOW)”  for text vectorization using the class “CountVectorizer” of “sklearn” library.
+Finally calculated the similarity matrix of movies which shows the similarity of each movie with rest of the other movies, I used “cosine_similarity”  matrix of “sklearn”.
+I used  “streamlit” for the app framework and deployed this app on “heroku”.
 Link of the recommender system : https://movie-recommendation-app-saman.herokuapp.com/